Talos the Untamed: Powers and abilities

 Unlike his Skrull brethren, Talos is incapable of shapeshifting and has been branded as having a genetic defect by his people.
 To make up for this, he has been granted superhuman strength and durability and can hold his own against the likes of the Hulk.
-He possesses a cybernetic eye after losing his real one in combat.
+He possesses a cybernetic eye after losing his biological eye in combat.

 In other media

 Marvel Cinematic Universe

-Ben Mendelsohn portrays Talos in media set in the Marvel Cinematic Universe.
-This version is able to shapeshift, has a wife named Soren (portrayed by Sharon Blynn) and an unnamed daughter, and is the leader of a faction of Skrull refugees attempting to escape a genocidal war waged by the Kree.
+Talos appears in media set in the Marvel Cinematic Universe (MCU), portrayed by Ben Mendelsohn.
+This version is able to shapeshift, has a wife named Soren (portrayed by Sharon Blynn) and a daughter named G'iah (portrayed by Auden L. Ophuls and Harriet L. Ophuls as a child, and by Emilia Clarke as an adult), and is the leader of a faction of Skrull refugees attempting to escape a genocidal war waged by the Kree.